-We simply chose $10$ numbers uniformly at random on the interval $[1,5]$ and other choice would give analogous results.
+We simply pick $10$ numbers at random on the range $[1,5]$ (other choice would give analogous results).
 Bayes accuracy is fixed at $\approx 0.95$.
-In Fig~\ref{fig:scatter}b we show a scatter plot of the 9th and 10th dimension.
-From Fig.~\ref{fig:plots}b we see that all the methods are similarly accurate in low dimensions, but they quickly degenerate as the number of dimensions increase, except kernel k-groups which is much more stable.
+From Fig.~\ref{fig:plotsb} we see that all methods quickly degenerate as dimensions increases, except kernel k-groups and spectral clustering which are more stable.